hunzaboy/bulma-megamenu/README.md

+# update
+Works with the current latest version 0.7.5

 # bulma-megamenu
-Bulma extension to make Mega Menus
+Bulma extension to make Mega Menu.

 <a href="https://codepen.io/hunzaboy/pen/yoPKQW">Click here for Codepen Demo</a>